Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 - Baylor is 4-2-0 against the spread this year.

-- The Bears have been favored by 6 points or more three times this season and have covered the spread in two of them.
+- The Bears have covered the spread twice this season when favored by 6.5 points or more (in three chances).

-- Baylor's games this year have gone over the total in four out of six opportunities (66.7%).
+- Baylor's games this year have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).

-- Baylor is 4-1 against the spread and 5-0 overall this season when the team puts up more than 20.5 points.
+- When Baylor records more than 20.5 points, it is 4-1 against the spread and 5-0 overall.

-- The Bears have turned the ball over four times this season, six fewer than the Cougars have forced (10).
+- This year, the Bears have four turnovers, six fewer than the Cougars have takeaways (10).

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.